ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

   - $QueryString value to the SAS token you just copied

 - Execute the script in Azure cloud shell at [shell.azure.com](https://shell.azure.com)
-- the script will run and prompt you to provide some parameters - please have those handy:
+- the script will run and prompt you to provide some parameters, they should now all be saved in here: [copied values](../Deployment/CopiedValues.md)

   - your Subscription ID
-  - the Environment ID
+  - the Environment ID (you obtained it as **Instance URL**)
-  - the URL for learning material (if you don't know that for now, you can put `https://microsoft.com` or any other URL into it)
+  - the URL for learning material (if you don't know that for now, you can put `https://m365princess.com` or any other URL into it)
   - the App ID from your Azure AD app registration
   - the App secret from your Azure AD app registration
   - the Tenant ID from you Azure AD app registration